- Best Camera Settings for Real Estate Photography Interiors

 Also take photos from a higher perspective, such as shooting directly down onto the kitchen island to show off its size, the countertop material, and showcase any staging that’s been added.

 Remember that it’s far easier to take too many photos and cull the ones you don’t need than take too few photos and have to go back.
-Get the shots you need and then some, and you’ll have a much better collection of images of the kitchen to help your clients get the home sold.
+Get the shots you need and then some, and you’ll have a much better collection of pictures in the kitchen to help your clients get the home sold.